Systematics of the chemical freeze-out line in the high baryon density regime explored at SIS100: Summary

 \section{Summary}

 We have studied the dependence of thermal fit parameters on the choice of hadrons used as input for the fit as well as the underlying equation of state.
 We have found systematic effects from both which need to be taken into account when one wants to relate observables at certain beam energies to features of the QCD phase diagram using the thermal freeze-out line as reference.
-Inconsistencies in the underlying equation of state may lead to an uncertainty of $\approx 10$ MeV in the extracted temperature and $\approx 50$ MeV in chemical potential.
+Changes in the underlying equation of state may lead to a shift of $\approx 10$ MeV in the extracted temperature and $\approx 50$ MeV in the chemical potential.
+Even with an inconsistency in EoS between the thermal fit and underlying simulation (or measured data), a satisfactory fit can be obtained, albeit with systematically shifted freeze-out parameters.
+This is not a trivial result as it is not self-evident that such a good fit should still be possible with a change in the equation of state or that this would lead to the same freeze-out curve.
+It also means that there is no unique (EoS-independent) relation between a beam energy and the expected freeze-out points.
 The effects from an incomplete set of hadrons in the fit may even be larger.
 In addition, if a different equation of state is used for the fitting as for the evolution of the system, a shift in the beam energy at which a certain chemical freeze-out point is reached can be shifted by approximately 0.5 GeV which corresponds to more than $10\%$ of the beam energy in the center of mass frame.
 These systematic uncertainties need to be taken seriously if one wants to locate important features of the phase diagram from heavy ion collisions.